WoodyLinwc/Flashcard-Expo-V2/README.md

 [Google Play Store: Flashcard Simple](https://play.google.com/store/apps/details?id=com.woodylinwc.FlashcardApp)

+1.1.0 update notes: Now you can import/export your decks and flashcards to other devices!
+You can also search for a specific deck and card.

 # Description
 **Flashcard Simple** is a lightweight and intuitive flashcard app designed for both iOS and Android devices.
 It offers a user-friendly interface for creating, managing, and studying flashcards.
 With features like deck management, flashcard operations, and study tools, this app is perfect for anyone looking to improve their learning experience.